Admins

 • Display data from related objects.

-• Concatenate and manipulate fields.
+• Concatenate and manipulate field contents.

 • Calculate the difference in days or a certain date between two date fields.